 Vasiliki is a master’s student in Communication, Media and Creative Industries.
 She is currently an intern for the Greek newspaper Kathimerini and works on the Athens Democracy Forum in partnership with the New York Times.
 Having worked in documentary production (Anemon), she is interested in issues concerning development and the ways in which these issues can be made more accessible to audiences.
 Her experience with the economic and democratic crises in Greece as well as with the refugee crisis has motivated her to work as a member of the HDRI watch team.

 - Sophia Qadir

 Sophia Qadir is from Southbury, CT in the U.S.A.
 Currently going into her final year of the Master in International Development at PSIA, she specializes in the Middle East and Project Management.
-After completing her undergrad in Linguistics and International Relations at Boston University, she came to France to practice my French and Arabic and to further study economic development.
+After completing her undergrad in Linguistics and International Relations at Boston University, she came to France to practice her French and Arabic and to further study economic development.
 Having worked in fast-moving consumer goods companies, international conglomerates, government consulates, and NGOs, she can safely say that her internship at Creative Associates International confirmed her commitment to working in the field of development, especially with regard to the countries of the Sahel.

 - Kathleen Jack